• Skip to primary navigation

 • Skillet Chicken Tacos, the chicken is seasoned with familiar Mexican spices along with crunchy cabbage, fresh cilantro and a squeeze of lime juice.
 So good!

-• Tamale Casserole, this tastes just like your favorite tamales, but ready to eat in much less time.
+• Tamale Casserole tastes just like your favorite tamales but is ready to eat in much less time.

 • Pot Pie, talk about comfort food.
 Whether you use chicken or turkey to make your pot pie, this recipe is a winner, winner chicken dinner!